elhuang04/cs299-project4/README.md

 # 📝 Overview
 This project aims to analyze the presence of alt-right language in gaming-related content on YouTube, exploring potential connections in the content and recommendation patterns.
 The primary function of the scripts in this repository is to request a mass volume of gaming videos and compare the content of the collected video transcripts to that of political videos and keywords.
-The objective of this project is to observe the overlap of alt-right language usage within gaming spaces.

 # 🔧 Set-Up
 ## 🛠️ Environment Setup